 - 1/2 cup thickened cream (whipping cream for my US friends.
 It should have a minimum fat content of 35 percent)

 - 1/2 vanilla bean (or use vanilla paste)

 - Add milk & cream to a saucepan.
 Split the vanilla bean in half lengthways and scrape out the seeds.
-Add to saucepan along with the bean.
+Add to saucepan along with the vanilla bean pod.